Translating Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X') into Chinese

 Ishigami points out that she should realise this since he has taken photos.
-The Japanese is polite, but it is a condescending, sarcastic politeness.
+The Japanese is polite in a condescending, sarcastic way.
 The Chinese sounds more menacing:

 - 特地 tèdì 'specially' points out that Ishigami had to take special measures to reveal her transgressions.

 - 你应该明白我的意思 nǐ yīnggāi míngbái wǒ de yìsi 'you should understand my meaning' is an expression from everyday life used when the speaker wishes to hint at but does not want to clearly spell out the implications of what was said.
 It can be used in veiled threats.
 In the context, Ishigami is noting darkly that he has caught Yasuko out.